athira-dot/Periodic_tight_binding_models/README.md

 eigenvalue problems represented by tridiagonal matrices with a periodicity k in its entries, providing a more accurate numerical method for evaluation of spectra of chains and a reduction in computational effort from O(n^2) to O(n).
-The major advantages of this method is reducing the computational effort from O(n2k2) to O(nk3).